-Local realtors, or sites such as Movemyhouse.com, can provide a host of resources to answer your questions about the area and the local housing market.
+Local realtors can provide a host of resources to answer your questions about the area and the local housing market.

 This is obviously important if you have kids.
 But even if you don't, good schools can mean better resale values for your home.
 Find out the caliber of the school districts within a reasonable commuting distance of work.
 Do they receive adequate financial support?
 Do the parents and community take pride in the quality of education?
 Is there a lot of parent activity in school-related activities?
 What are the student-teacher ratios?
 Do they have sufficient extracurricular activities for your budding athlete, actor, or musician?

-Two web sites that can help you out here are: SchoolMatch.com and the National Center for Education Statistics, part of the U.S. Department of Education.
+A web site that can help you out here is: National Center for Education Statistics, part of the U.S. Department of Education.

 This is a simple overview of a complex topic.
 While there are many reasons someone might want to relocate, the factors that demand investigating are fairly universal.